 How do I know if I have a truck accident claim?

-While laws and regulations vary according to the state in which the accident occurs, there are important considerations to take into account when determining your right to compensation.
+While truck accident lawyers understand that laws and regulations vary according to the state in which the accident occurs, there are important considerations to take into account when determining your right to compensation.
 Truck drivers and their corresponding employers are legally obligated to abide by state and federal policies, as outlined by the Federal Motor Carrier Safety Administration.
 These policies stipulate various protocols for operators and contractors of trucks and large cargo vehicles.

 Many state policies are standardized, but there are several key differences which may drastically affect the outcomes of truck accident lawsuits.
 Examples of differing laws and regulations across state lines include:

 - Florida: State law regulates and requires the systematic monitoring of criminal records of licensed truck drivers.
 Operators with Florida driver’s licenses cannot have any previous convictions or outstanding driving violations.
 Additionally, all commercial and cargo vehicles in Florida have to meet specific height, length and width criteria to legally use public roadways.

 - Georgia: In Georgia, those who are at fault for causing truck accidents that involve personal injury are responsible for all direct and indirect damages.
 This renders Georgia as an “at-fault” state which has broader consequences in litigation involving commercial cargo carriers.

 - Texas: Title 7 of the Texas Transportation Code specifies that all truck drivers carry state-specific forms that authorize, document and detail various information about the manufacture, packaging and delivery of all cargo aboard.
 Texas law also requires that drivers who operate commercial vehicles meet specific medical standards and have a mandated eight consecutive hour break after every shift, which cannot exceed 12 hours.